Shanestroup114/skyline-/README.md

 👋- I'm shanestroup114
-- 👀 I’m interested in technology
+- 👀 I’m interested in technolog dimensional space frequently patch
-- 🌱 I’m currently learning about it
+- 🌱 I’m currently learning analytical proxder appreciate clarificationes
-- 💞️ I’m looking to collaborate on it with others
+- 💞️ I’m looking to collaborate on finding solutions it with others
-- 📫 How to reach me email or phone
+- 📫 How to reach me by email or phone
 - 😄 Pronouns:
 - ⚡ Fun fact: ...